GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/iam-delegated-role-grants/README.md

 # Delegated Role Grants

-This example shows two applications of [delegated role grants](https://cloud.google.com/iam/docs/setting-limits-on-granting-roles):
+This blueprint shows two applications of [delegated role grants](https://cloud.google.com/iam/docs/setting-limits-on-granting-roles):

 - how to use them to restrict service usage in a GCP project
 - how to use them to allow administrative access to a service via a predefined role, while restricting administrators from minting other admins.

 ## Restricting service usage

-In its default configuration, the example provisions two sets of permissions:
+In its default configuration, the blueprint provisions two sets of permissions:

 - the roles listed in `direct_role_grants` will be granted unconditionally to the users listed in `project_administrators`.
 - additionally, `project_administrators` will be granted the role `roles/resourcemanager.projectIamAdmin` in a restricted fashion, allowing them to only grant the roles listed in `delegated_role_grants` to other users.